Skip to main content

 Large Language Models (LLMs) have significantly expanded the capabilities of artificial intelligence.
 Their well-publicised ability to generate human-like text, translate languages, and even write code has captured considerable attention.
 However, this article focuses on a different aspect of LLMs: their analytical capabilities.
 Although these functions often operate in the background and are not as visible to consumers, they enable businesses to process and derive key insights from vast amounts of unstructured natural language text.
 These capabilities are critical for organisations looking to extract meaningful information and make informed decisions based on their data.

-Think of it like the human brain: where the right brain produces new idea, stories and language, while the left brain analyses and categories information: LLMs have the ability to perform both these functionalities.
+Think of it like the human brain: where the right brain produces new ideas, stories and language, while the left brain analyses and categorises information.
+LLMs have the ability to perform both these functionalities.
 Here we want to focus on their analytical capabilities, which allow them to process and analyse text to extract valuable insights, not just generate new content.

 Understanding LLMs: Generative vs. Analytical Capabilities